An order matched at the price specified or better.

 Click here (PDF 289KB) to see the matching algorithm at the Market Open.

 The Strategy Trading allows you to submit a combination of multiple orders as a single Strategy order.
 This facility reduces the administrative burden of submitting each order separately as well as the risk of partial order executions known as legging risk.
 TFX currently supports "Pack", "Bundle", "Calendar spread" strategy with the implied function that increases the liquidity and matching opportunity by linking outright markets and strategy markets.
-The Calendar spread strategy is available for TFX's three futures products.
+For Three-month TONA futures only Calendar Spread is allowed as strategy trade.

 This is a function that links the outright markets and the strategy markets to make the most of their liquidity and enhance the matching opportunity of both Strategy and outright orders.
 There are two types of implied functions: Implied-in and Implied-out.